LUXMAN vintage audio

-Around 1960/1962 issued solid-state stereo amplifier for USA markets made in Japan for LRE.
+Around 1960/1962 issued solid-state stereo amplifier for USA markets made in Japan for LRE Lafayette.

 front unrestored ^

-This particular amp was initially bought in the UK as international version, uncommon in the USA.
+and was initially bought in the UK as international version.

 Click here to download the user manual of the Lafayette LA-200 amplifier.